The hydrostatic mass bias in The Three Hundred clusters: Results

 Hydrodynamical simulations allow for tracking the entire history of a cluster, identifying the merging event and the moment it takes place.
-We can define a merger as a very rapid increase in the mass of a halo.
-Using the fractional mass change $\Delta M / M = (M_f - M_i)/ M_i$, we consider major-merger, defined as $\Delta M / M \geq 1$, a merger that takes place in half of the dynamical time, with an increase in the mass of 100\% \cite{contreras}.
+We define a merger as a very rapid increase in the halo mass.
+Using the fractional mass change $\Delta M / M = (M_f - M_i)/ M_i$, we consider major-merger, with $\Delta M / M \geq 1$, a merger that takes place in half of the dynamical time, with a 100\% mass increase \cite{contreras}.
 The masses in this case are referring to $R_{200}$.
-The dynamical time is defined as $t_d = \sqrt{\frac{3}{4\pi} \frac{1}{200G\rho_{\rm crit}}}$, the critical density $\rho_{\rm crit}$ depends only on the cosmology, so the dynamical time does not depend on the cluster features, but evolves only with redshift.
-Following \cite{contreras}, the merger event can be described introducing 4 characteristic redshifts: $z_{\rm before}$, the moment right before the merger, when the main object is still in equilibrium; $z_{\rm start}$, the cluster starts growing in mass and the merger begins; $z_{\rm end}$, the merger disturbing effects end; $z_{\rm after}$, the end of the whole merger phase, when the cluster returns to equilibrium.
-We will call merger phase the time between $z_{before} - z_{after}$ and marger event between $z_{start} - z_{end}$.
+The dynamical time is defined as $t_d = \sqrt{(3/4\pi) (1/200G\rho_{\rm crit})}$, the critical density $\rho_{\rm crit}$ depends only on the cosmology, so the dynamical time does not depend on the cluster features, but evolves only with redshift.
+As in \cite{contreras}, the merger event can be described introducing 4 characteristic redshifts: $z_{\rm before}$, the moment right before the merger, when the main object is still in equilibrium; $z_{\rm start}$, the cluster starts growing in mass and the merger begins; $z_{\rm end}$, the merger disturbing effects end; $z_{\rm after}$, the end of the whole merger phase, when the cluster returns to equilibrium.
+We call merger phase the time between $z_{before} - z_{after}$ and merger event between $z_{start} - z_{end}$.

 In our sample 12 clusters experience a major-merger.
 In the top panel of Fig. \ref{fig-4} the stacking of the two biases is represented as a function of $\Delta t / t_{\rm dyn}$, which is defined as $\Delta t / t_{\rm dyn} = (t_{(\rm before-1)+\textit{i}} - t_{(\rm before-1)}) / t_{\rm dyn}$, where $t_{\rm dyn}$ is the dynamical time and $t_{\rm before-1}$ corresponds to the analysed redshift right before $z_{before}$, namely the time before the whole merger phase.